 Contact Wake County Inspections and Permits:

 Wake County Inspections & Permits provides residents, businesses and visitors 24-hour online access to permitting services and information through our Wake County Permit Portal.
 To access all the online services Wake County Inspections & Permits provides, you will need to register an account with the Wake County Permit Portal.
-For instructions on how to set up an account and use the Permit Portal, see the permit portal guide page.
-The permit records search below is for records prior to 7/2018.
+Use the buttons above to access the Permit Portal, instructions, and search functions.

 Frequently Asked Questions About Inspections